 The future is a great unknown.
 Throughout history, those who have been graced with the power to read it have been sought by many.
 In this day and age, the term "prophet" is outdated.
 "Precog," as in precognition, is the modern term.
 Yet when the powers of precognition are graced upon a young girl named Tohyama Haruka, she is sought after by a powerful organization.
 Utilizing her powers, Haruka makes contact with Hijikata Mamoru, a blind swordsman.
 When cornered by her captors, Haruka proposes an outrageous condition to Mamoru.
 Haruka wants Mamoru to protect her until death do them part.

 I enjoyed the concept and the first 30-50 or so chapters, however it quickly got repetitive and ultimately ended quite poorly.
 I also think this manga is miscategorized.
-This is not a Seinen, it's a shounen with blood and a mild acknowledgement of reality.
-It has a childish 'no killing' rule, as if this guy is a blind Batman with the morality of a 5 year old.
-They do end up having very minor character death in the end but it's hardly relevant after 170 chapters of 'You can't kill bad guys because killing is wrong'.
+It is not a Seinen, it's a Shounen with blood and a mild acknowledgement of basic realities.
+The main character has a childish 'no killing' rule, as if he is a blind Batman with the morality of a 5 year old and no logical justification for his philosophy.
+The manga does end up having very minor character death in the end but it's hardly relevant after 170 chapters of 'You can't kill bad guys because killing is

 The art starts off not to good, but gets better as it ages, but otherwise isn't of much note.
 Art is scarcely perfect and this one is no exception and has plenty of "what the fuck is that shit" moments, but is otherwise passable.

 The characters are piss poor.
 Precog loli is exactly what you'd expect of a child.
 Childish and fucked up due the effects of her ability on her life.
-Other than that, she doesn't change at an significant value through the length of the series, the same of which goes for Mamoru.
-He experiences little change is interesting in the dedication to his art, but otherwise completely boring and quite often contradictory.
-The author also tries way to hard to pass him off as a badass, especially when in each new arc he often gets beaten to hell by some new big bad.
+Other than that, she doesn't change to any significant degree through the length of the series, the same of which goes for Mamoru.
+He experiences little change, and while he is interesting in the dedication to his art, he is otherwise completely boring and quite often contradictory a character.
+Whether that be in regards to his past, his present attitude or whatever else is situational.
+The author also frequently tries way to hard to pass him off as a badass, especially when in each new arc he often gets beaten to hell by some new big bad, and consistently fails.
 Igawa goes through zero change, and is pretty boring, the only character in him is the contrast between his abilities and appearance.
 Side characters are extremely boring, and, as previously mentioned, appear, disappear and reappear at random.
 The majority of them leave little impact on the story as a whole as well.

 Overall this series was pretty fucking bad.
 It could be stomachable for a child, or for someone with the morality of a child.
 It was pretty much blind batman protects a loli for the entirety of the series.